mwaylabs/mcap-cli/README.md

 ```

 ##Yo

+> This feature is not implemented yet

 ````
    //create a view in your client folder mcap yo:<generator> view <view name>

   //create an Endpoint to your server folder mcap yo:server endpoint <endpoint name>

 ````

 ##Gulp

+> This feature is not implemented yet

 ````
 //start gulp default task client and server task